Your expert guide to what to do in Campeche

 🚗 2hr20 (180km)

 Campeche is a city on the Gulf of Mexico but it doesn’t offer access to beaches in the same way Mérida does.
-However, check out these suggestions for beautiful beaches near Campeche.
+However, check out these suggestions for beautiful beaches near Campeche:

-It is possible to take a tour from Campeche to Isla Arena although I have not personally taken one.
-Next time I’m in Campeche I’ll be looking into this tour for sure.
+Flamingos and Isla Arena – It is possible to take a tour from Campeche to Isla Arena although I have not personally taken one.
 Isla Arena is part of the Celestun Biosphere and is really one of the hardest places to get to on the whole peninsula, hence the need for a tour.
 Huge colonies of pink flamingos can be seen here as well as many other birds.
-There is an 8km long artificial canal at El Remate where the whole family can enjoy water based fun (a bit like the one just outside Tulum).

 ojo de agua, green water, trees all around